EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 prepare the input files for a system before to running a Gromacs simulation.

 As an example we will be looking at pepsin.
+This is an enzyme used in digestion.
 The PDB entry can be found [here](https://www.rcsb.org/structure/5pep) and the PDB file can be downloaded from the protein data bank
 using: